News and Media

-Women’s Foundation President Nicky Goren was honored with a 2011 Women Who Mean Business Award by Washington Business Journal.
+Women’s Foundation former President Nicky Goren was honored with a 2011 Women Who Mean Business Award by Washington Business Journal.

 100 Most Powerful Women

-Women’s Foundation President Nicky Goren was named to Washingtonian magazine’s 100 Most Powerful Women list for being “a catalyst for increasing local philanthropy by and for local women.”
+Women’s Foundation former President Nicky Goren was named to Washingtonian magazine’s 100 Most Powerful Women list for being “a catalyst for increasing local philanthropy by and for local women.”

 Women on the Other Side of the Prosperity Gap

-Women’s Foundation President Nicky Goren’s commentary on the wide gap between women who are economically secure and those who are not was featured in the local opinion section of The Washington Post.
+Women’s Foundation former President Nicky Goren’s commentary on the wide gap between women who are economically secure and those who are not was featured in the local opinion section of The Washington Post.

 Barriers to Economic Security for Women and Their Families